saurabytes/MonarchMoneyTrendReport/README.md

 * Ability to Hide Create Rule Tooltip

-There is also a second optional extension which recreates a Mint Trends report:

 # Monarch Money Trend Report

-Trend Report (Compare This Period/Last Period) for Monarch Money
+There is also a optional second extension which recreates a Mint Trends report (Compare This Period/Last Period):

 The Trend Report is used to simply pace Total Savings comparing where you are at one period to another period (ie: same time, last year).